-By reading this article, we can say one thing about you: you have heard about Venmo and how it changes the way we transfer money, right?
+By reading this article, we can say one thing about you: you have heard about Venmo and how it changes how we transfer money, right?
 The bad news is that Venmo is not available anywhere in Europe.
-To open an account in Venmo, you have to fulfill some eligibility criteria.
+To open an account in Venmo, you must fulfil some eligibility criteria.

 The main criteria are that users are over 18 years old and must be physically located in the United States to complete transactions on the app.
 At the moment, as a US citizen, Venmo isn’t a viable option if you want to send money to family abroad or complete other international transactions.

-As of now, Venmo has not yet publicized any projects for expanding beyond the U.S. Nonetheless, and we will keep you updated about any such plans if they come up.
+As of now, Venmo has not yet publicised any projects for expanding beyond the U.S. Nonetheless, we will keep you updated about any such plans if they come up.

 Do you want to know the most suitable alternatives in Europe?
 We have got you covered!

 What is Venmo, and why has it become so famous in the US?